ubccr/xdmod/README.md

 quickly by temporarily renaming `unzip` to something like `unzip-hidden`, then changing the name back once Composer has completed installation.
 These solutions aren't ones we're fans of, so if you have a better solution, please share!

+#### Why is `rpmbuild` warning about files not being found?

+When building modules for Open XDMoD, `rpmbuild` may warn about core Open XDMoD files being missing.
+These warnings can be safely ignored if they are for the following files:

+- `/usr/share/xdmod/configuration/linker.php`
+- `/usr/share/xdmod/reporting/jasper_builder/ReportBuilder.sh`
+- `/usr/share/xdmod/configuration/constants.php`
+- `/etc/xdmod/portal_settings.ini`
+- `/usr/local/xdmod/etc/logrotate.d/xdmod`
+- `/etc/cron.d/xdmod`
+- `/usr/local/xdmod/etc/apache.d/xdmod.conf`

+If other files are not being found, then there may be a problem with the build configuration or the module's RPM spec file.

+#### Why is `rpmbuild` warning about files being listed twice?

+When building the core Open XDMoD package, `robots.txt` is included both as a code file (being inside the `html` directory) and as a config file (in order to prevent customizations from being lost on upgrade).
+This warning can be safely ignored.

+If other files produce this warning, then there may be a problem with the build configuration or the module's RPM spec file.

 ## License